mayur5c/f4-contest-3/README.md

 # Acciojob F4 Contest 3

 - Deployed Link: https://mayur5c.github.io/f4-contest-3/
--

 # Task
-- Execute dummy authentication using api given at https://dummyjson.com/docs/auth
+- To execute dummy authentication using api given at https://dummyjson.com/docs/auth
 - Make a login ui and a profile page, the login takes only username and password and has a login button.
 - Take the username and password from the user and then on click of the log in button send a post request at the api given in the link above.
 - The post request should look like this-